 Two of the Executive Directors (Messrs Neilson and Halstead) and one of the Non-Executive Directors (B Coleman) are also Directors of Platinum Asset Management Limited.
 The remuneration paid by Platinum Investment Management Limited to the Executive Directors has been disclosed above.
 Platinum Investment Management Limited has not made any determination as to what proportion of the Executive Directors' compensation relates to Platinum Asset Management Limited.

-In his capacity as a Non-Executive Director of Platinum Asset Management Limited, B Coleman was paid a salary of \$36,346 (2006: \$nil) and superannuation of \$2,761 (2006: \$nil).
+In his capacity as a Non-Executive Director of Platinum Asset Management Limited, B Coleman was paid a salary of \$36,346 (2006:\$nil), superannuation of \$2,761 (2006:\$nil).

-In the Company, the number of Ordinary Shares in which the Directors have a relevant interest at balance date is as follows:
+In the Company the number of Ordinary Shares in which the Directors have a relevant interest at balance date:

-NAME BALANCE AT 01/07/06 ACQUISITIONS DISPOSALS BALANCE AT 30/06/07
+Name Balance at 01/07/06 Acquisitions Disposals Balance at 30/06/07

 K Neilson 324,020 - - 324,020

-A Clifford 81,004 - 81,004
+A Clifford 81,004 - - 81,004

-M Halstead 64,804 - 64,804
+M Halstead 64,804 - - 64,804